mjtieman/digital-ocean-ansible-base/README.md

 # Digial Ocean Ansible Base
-Creates a Digital Ocean Ubuntu 16.04x64 droplet image with basic configuration and common dependencies using Ansible and Packer.
+Creates a Digital Ocean droplet image with basic configuration and common dependencies using Ansible and Packer.

 This project is the first piece in a larger effort to automate deploys for a pet project of mine.
 Since this project provisions an application agnostic image, I figured more people could make use of it, building on it to suite their own needs.

 I am receptive to suggestions and happy to accept pull requests.
 However, for pull requests there **must be an accompanying issue and commit messages must begin with: ```Issue-{issue number}```**.
 ## Resulting Image Configuration
 * Installed packages and services
+  * apt-transport-https
+  * ca-certificates
   * ntp
   * iptables-persistent
   * dnsmasq